Maisie

 What does the name Maisie mean?

 Maisie is a Scottish name meaning "Pearl."
-Maisie is a delightful Scottish diminutive of Margaret meaning "pearl."
-It bubbles with cheerful energy and has a cozy, friendly feel that makes it irresistible.
-It's a beautiful choice for parents who value scottish heritage and meaningful names.
+Maisie is a charming name of Scottish origin, meaning 'Pearl.'
+It gained popularity in the early 20th century and has seen a resurgence in recent years, peaking in the U. It's a beautiful choice for parents who value scottish heritage and meaningful names.

 Is Maisie a popular baby name?